 Both sexes excavate the nest, but the female does more than the male.
 Excavation can take up to 18 days and yields a cavity between 2.5 and 8 inches deep.
 The female then builds a bed of grass, bark strips, and pine needles and lines it with fur, feathers, fine grasses or shredded bark.
 Both males and females apply conifer resin to the entrance, sometimes applying it with a piece of bark, a remarkable example of tool use.

 Red-breasted Nuthatches move quickly and in any direction across tree trunks and branches.
 When moving downward they typically zigzag, keeping their grip by relying on the large claw on their one backward-pointing toe on each foot.
 Red-breasted Nuthatches are aggressive birds that sometimes dominate larger birds at feeders.
 Nuthatches are among the few non-woodpeckers that excavate their own nest cavities from solid wood.
 Agitated males may call at each other while pointing their heads up, fluttering their wings, and swiveling back and forth.
 Males court females by turning their backs to them, singing, and swaying from side to side with crest feathers raised, or by flying together in an exaggerated display of slowly fluttering wings or long glides.
 Males feed females while the females excavate nest cavities.
 Red-breasted Nuthatches join foraging flocks of chickadees and other small songbirds.
 Nuthatches sometimes store seeds and insects to help them get through the winter, shoving the food into bark crevices and often covering them with pieces of bark, lichen or pebbles.
 They typically fly only short distances at a time, with an undulating pattern.Back to top

-Red-breasted Nuthatches are common and their populations are increasing throughout most of their range.
+Red-breasted Nuthatches are common, and their populations have increased throughout most of their range between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 20 million and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 As with all birds that nest in holes in trees, it’s important to leave some dead wood (dead trees or dead parts of trees) standing in forests to provide places for nests.Back to top

-- Dunne, P. 2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.